grt-pretender/scrambling-jam/README.md

 Tool for generating texts with mistakes:

 - for nlp testing,
-- for test assignments (translation, editing, proofreading, linguistic support).
+- for job interview (making test assignments for translators, editors, proofreaders, linguistic support team, etc).